Chart Color Schemes

 Melville is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Melville, as per the latest Census evaluation, dwelling structures consisted of 77.7% houses and 22.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 76.5% houses and 23.6% other dwellings.
-Home ownership in Melville was at 39.2%, with mortgaged dwellings at 45.0% and rented ones at 15.8%.
-The median monthly mortgage repayment in the area was $2,325, higher than Perth metro's average of $2,200.
-The median weekly rent figure was recorded at $420, compared to Perth metro's $400.
-Nationally, Melville's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Melville's dwelling structures, as per the latest Census, consisted of 77.7% houses and 22.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to Perth metro's 76.5% houses and 23.6% other dwellings.
+Home ownership in Melville stood at 39.2%, with mortgaged dwellings at 45.0% and rented ones at 15.8%.
+The median monthly mortgage repayment was $2,325, higher than Perth metro's $2,200.
+Median weekly rent was $420 in Melville, compared to Perth metro's $400.
+Nationally, Melville's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing